Summary of the First Battle of Bull Run

 At 4:30 a.m., April 12, 1861, Southern forces commanded by Brigadier General P. G. T. Beauregard fired a mortar shot over Fort Sumter, in Charleston Harbor, South Carolina, signaling other Confederate batteries to bombard the Federal facility.
 The Battle of Fort Sumter, and the American Civil War, had begun.

-Underestimating the resolve and grit of Southern forces, many Northerners believed that the Union’s volunteer army assembling in Washington, D.C., could quickly crush the rebellion by capturing Richmond, Virginia, which became the capital of the Confederacy on May 1, 1861.
-Thus, President Lincoln and other Federal officials urged Brigadier General Irvin McDowell, commander of the Union forces in the Military Department of Northeastern Virginia, to launch an offensive against Richmond and to bring the rebellion to an end before the ninety-day enlistments of his soldiers expired.
+Underestimating the resolve and grit of Southern forces, many Northerners believed that the Union’s volunteer army assembling in Washington, D.C., could quickly crush the uprising by capturing Richmond, Virginia, which became the capital of the Confederacy on May 1, 1861.
+Thus, President Lincoln and other Federal officials urged Brigadier General Irvin McDowell, commander of the Union forces in the Military Department of Northeastern Virginia, to launch an offensive against Richmond and to bring the uprising to an end before the ninety-day enlistments of his soldiers expired.

 Believing that his troops were not yet ready for combat, McDowell reluctantly relented to political pressure and marched roughly 28,450 troops out of Washington and into Virginia on July 16.